Developer Tools: CLI, SDK, MCP Overview

 Step 1: Environment Setup (CLI)

-# 1. Install and login
+# 1. Install and log in

-npm install -g @lovrabet/cli
+npm install -g @lovrabet/rabetbase-cli@latest

 # 2. Create project

-lovrabet create order-management
+rabetbase project create order-management

-# 3. Generate SDK config
+# 3. Generate SDK configuration

 cd order-management

-lovrabet api pull --appcode your-app-code
+rabetbase api pull --appcode your-app-code

-Step 2: Configure AI Assistance (MCP)
+Step 2: Configure AI Assistance (Skill)

-Step 3: Collaborate with AI
+Step 3: Collaborative Development with AI

-You: Help me see what datasets are available?
+You: What datasets are available?

 AI: (calls list_datasets) Your application has the following datasets:

-- orders (order table)
+- orders (Order table)

-- customers (customer table)
+- customers (Customer table)

-- products (product table)
+- products (Product table)

-- order_items (order items table)
+- order_items (Order items table)

 AI: (calls get_dataset_detail) The orders table has the following fields: